nrfconnect/sdk-nrf/applications/nrf5340_audio/README.rst

 The application can work as a gateway or a headset.
 The gateway receives the audio data from external sources (USB or I2S) and forwards it to one or more headsets.
 The headset is a receiver device that plays back the audio it gets from the gateway.
-It is also possible to enable a bidirectional mode where one gateway and one headset can send and receive audio to and from each other at the same time.
+It is also possible to enable a bidirectional mode where one gateway can send and receive audio to and from one or two headsets at the same time.

 Both device types use the same code base, but different firmware, and you need both types of devices for testing the application.
 Gateways and headsets can both run in one of the available application modes, either the *connected isochronous stream* (CIS) mode or in the *broadcast isochronous stream* (BIS) mode.